[FROM KOREA TO KYIV] 'War's nearing an end but peace talk with Putin will never happen'

-If Moscow is not defeated, Putin will continuously fortify Russia's military machine, posing a more formidable military threat to its neighbors and the entire European Union in the coming years, warned Ponomarenko.
+If Moscow is not defeated, Putin will continuously fortify Russia's military machine, posing a more formidable military threat to its neighbors and the entire European Union in the coming years, the ambassador warned.

 "Under such circumstances, is there a room for dialogue? … How do you negotiate with a murderer who came to your house to kill you?” he questioned.
 “No ‘new territorial realities,' as claimed by Moscow, will be accepted.”